-The net asset value (NAV) of Baltic Horizon Fund (the Fund) unit at end of June 2021 amounted to EUR 1.0439 per unit.
-Compared to the previous month, NAV per unit decreased by -8.93%.
-The total net asset value of the Fund dropped to EUR 124.9 million over the month.
-The NAV was largely affected by a decrease in values of investment properties due to COVID-19 induced downward assumptions on (re)development projects and a more conservative view on cash flows in several properties.
-The negative impact on the NAV was offset by a strong recovery of operating performance of investment properties.
-EPRA NRV by the end of June 2021 decreased to EUR 1.1176 per unit, corresponding to a decrease of -9.01% over the last month.
+The net asset value (NAV) of Baltic Horizon Fund (the Fund) unit at end of June 2022 amounted to EUR 1.1215 per unit.
+Compared to the previous month, NAV per unit increased by +0.54%.
+The total net asset value of the Fund increased to EUR 134.2 million over the month.
+The NAV increase was mainly affected by the stable operating performance and positive mid-year revaluation of investment properties.
+The EPRA Net Reinstatement Value (EPRA NRV) as of 30 June 2022 was EUR 1.2015 per unit, corresponding to an increase of +0.71% over the last month.
 EPRA NRV excludes deferred income tax liability and fair value of financial instruments from NAV calculation.

 The Fund is a registered contractual public closed-end real estate fund that is managed by Alternative Investment Fund Manager license holder Northern Horizon Capital AS.
 Both the Fund and the Management Company are supervised by the Estonian Financial Supervision Authority.

 Distribution: GlobeNewswire, Nasdaq Tallinn, Nasdaq Stockholm, www.baltichorizon.com